wai4y/order/README.md

-## Please follow bellow steps to run the application
+## Please following bellow steps to run the application
 ### `export` variables in your machine
 ```shell
     # set up Google Map API key